 - The unique built-in alarm that’s difficult to find in other key safes

-- More substantial than competing boxes (compare the weigh to other popular models)
+- More substantial than competing boxes (compare the weight to other popular models)

 - Easy to make code changes

 - Triple-wall construction provides the most security layers

 - Choose how many digits you want your code to be